Sarai-HernandezH/FrontStageProject/README.md

-# FrontStageProyect Music Store App README
+# FrontStageProject Music Store App README

 Hey there!
 I'm thrilled to introduce you to FrontStageProyect, my solo venture into the world of E-Commerce apps for educational purposes, specifically emulating a music store using React Native.
 Let's get you set up!